Frequently Asked Questions

 All of CCOA's seminars are free, with the exception of the 2-hour bankruptcy education seminar.
 However, a fee is charged for education at for-profit businesses (unless it is an employee run lunch & learn, for example, and not an official company sponsored function).

-I would like to schedule a CCOA education speaker for my college/business/organization.
+I would like to schedule a CCOA financial education speaker for my business, non-profit agency, civic organization, or other group.
 How can I do that?

 Send us a message, or call (479) 521-8877 or 800-889-4916 to schedule a financial class.
 Classes are presented in the Northwest Arkansas and River Valley areas based on educator availability.